 </html>

-Our controller function will have an index() method to display the register page and register() method to process submitted data.
-We will use the model ModelCandidate.php, so we need to create an instance of the model also.
-See below code at the beginning of the controller:
+The controller will have an index() method to display the registration page and a register() method to process the submitted data.
+We will use the model ModelCandidate.php, so we need to create an instance of the model.
+See the code below at the beginning of the controller:

 protected $model;